Statute of The Court

 Operation

-As a means to deliver professional, impartial, and just verdicts on the core crimes and human rights violations committed in the cases brought before the Court, the Court shall organize trials.
-During the trial(s), the Prosecution Team shall present its findings, relying on the evidence agreed to be included and admitted during the pre-trial hearing(s). the Court shall be authorized to call on consenting victims, witnesses, and/or connected parties to testify during the trial(s) on behalf of either the Prosecution or the Defence.
+As a means to deliver professional, impartial, and just verdicts on the core crimes and / or human rights violations committed in the cases brought before the Court, the Court shall organize hearings and/ or trials.
+During the hearings and / or trial(s), the Prosecution Team shall present its findings, relying on the evidence agreed to be included and admitted during the pre-trial hearing(s). the Court shall be authorized to call on consenting victims, witnesses, and/or connected parties to testify during the trial(s) on behalf of either the Prosecution or the Defence.
 Both the Prosecution Team and the Defence Team shall be vested with the power to suggest victims, witnesses, and/or connected parties to testify on their behalf.
 The trial(s) of the Court shall be public unless specified otherwise.
 Such specifications shall include the provision of testimony through video/voice recording(s) if deemed necessary to protect the identity of victims, witnesses, connected parties, and/or juveniles.

 Rule 27.